-It is the practice of Texas State Technical College Marshall to seek fair, efficient, and equitable solutions for complaints that arise out of the student/college relationship and to allow any student to be heard when he/she feels that his/her rights have been violated or that an action taken by an employee of the college is unfair.
-These complaints include discrimination based upon gender, race, color, national origin, disability, age, veterans' status, or genetic information.
+It is the practice of Texas State Technical College Marshall to seek fair, efficient, and equitable solutions for complaints that arise out of the student/college relationship and to allow any student to be heard when he/she feels that his/her rights have been violated or that an action taken by an employee of the College is unfair.
+These complaints include discrimination based upon race, color, religion, gender, national origin, age, genetic information, disability, or veteran status.